Should “Old Glory” Laws be Enforced?

 By Ron Lee

-Medford, OR – Walking into the Oregon State Employment Office at 119 N. Oakdale Ave. in Medford, Oregon can already be a daunting experience for many who are looking for work or have to file a claim.
+(Originally published May 2005) Medford, OR – Walking into the Oregon State Employment Office at 119 N. Oakdale Ave. in Medford, Oregon can already be a daunting experience for many who are looking for work or have to file a claim.
 To many it can be a stressful occasion.
-Being met by a Mexican flag hoisted above the Stars and Stripes on the back wall of this state-run office is for many, like Earl Howard of Shady Cove, OR, “downright un-American.”
+Being met by a Mexican flag hoisted above the stars and stripes of “Old Glory” on the back wall of this state-run office is, for many like Earl Howard of Shady Cove, OR, “downright un-American.”

 Mr. Howard had been told by a friend who had been utilizing the services at the office about the flag’s prominence.
 According to Howard, a licensed electrician, he couldn’t believe that a government agency would do such a thing.
 On the grounds that it might be an oversight Mr. Howard headed to the employment office to see for himself and asked to speak with the manager, Jean Work.